Why Is My Furnace Not Working in My RV?

 When traveling in your RV, it’s important to have a working heater.
 Unfortunately, it’s usually on a cold night when we find ourselves asking why is my furnace not working in my RV?

 As a general rule, RV furnaces usually stop working because of insufficient battery voltage or dirty air filters.
-So check the air filters, and ensure shore power or a generator are providing power.
+So check the air filters, and ensure shore power or a generator is providing power.
 Or if boondocking, ensure the batteries are charged and the inverter is on.

 There are a couple of other reasons why your RV furnace is not functioning as it should and having a general idea of how your RV furnace works will make troubleshooting issues much easier.